Cathy Ames: Part 2

 After moving to California with Adam, Cathy becomes pregnant (the novel is ambiguous as to whether by Charles or Adam) and in turn attempts a primitive abortion on herself with a knitting needle.
-The doctor prevents her from bleeding out, and says he’ll to go to the police if she does not carry out her pregnancy.
+The doctor prevents her from bleeding out, and says he will have to go to the police if she does not carry out her pregnancy.
 Though she warns Adam that she plans to leave as soon as she is able, he brushes this off as homesickness.
 She leaves her family a few weeks after giving birth to twin sons, and shoots Adam in the shoulder when he tries to stop her.

 Cathy then changes her name to Kate Albey and joins a whorehouse.
 She endears herself to the kindhearted madam, Faye, who eventually makes her new charge the main beneficiary in her will.
 Kate begins secretly poisoning Faye, and finally kills her by overdosing her on pain medication.
 She then assumes full ownership of the whorehouse, which she turns into a den of sexual sadism.

 Part 3

 The plot steers away from Kate's life for some years, until her husband, Adam, visits her at the whorehouse.
-She reveals her motives for the first time, admitting that, from a young age, she took pleasure in using people: “I could make them do whatever I wanted...when I was half-grown I made a man kill himself."
-She then shows Adam pictures of multiple public figures, including a Senator and a priest, who visit the whorehouse, and denounces the entire human race as a pack of hypocrites; she tells Adam that she'd "rather be a dog than a human."
+She reveals her motives for the first time, admitting that, from a young age, she took pleasure in using people: "I could make them do whatever I wanted...when I was half-grown I made a man kill himself."
+She then shows Adam pictures of multiple public figures, including a Senator and a priest, who visit the whorehouse, and denounces the entire human race as a pack of hypocrites; she tells Adam that she would "rather be a dog than a human."
 Cathy attempts to seduce Adam, but he resists her temptations; enraged, she has her bouncers beat him up and throw him out.

 Later on, Adam returns to give Kate $50,000 left to her by Charles, who has recently died.
 She is confused as to why Adam would show her any kindness, and refuses to believe in the sincerity of his actions.
 Adam finally sees Kate for what she is, and pities her, telling her:

-And the men who come to you here with their ugliness, the men in the pictures — you don’t believe those men could have goodness or beauty in them.
-You see only one side, and you think — more than that, you’re sure — that’s all there is.
+And the men who come to you here with their ugliness, the men in the pictures—you don't believe those men could have goodness or beauty in them.
+You see only one side, and you think—more than that, you're sure—that's all there is.